“I now feel confident enough to pursue my education on a higher level. I’ve applied to several schools.”

 “The course has helped me to think more critically.
 There are many changes I need to make in my life.
 I have been motivated to seek improvement in all my relationships and dealings.”

-Bard College Harlem Clemente Course in the Humanities at The Children’s Village engages adult students in challenging economic circumstances who have not had access to higher education with the humanities.
-Through readings of some of the great literary and philosophical texts of western civilization, through looking at some major achievements in the arts, and by reflecting on these works and the issues they raise in writing and lively seminar discussions, the Clemente Course draws students into an intellectual community that spans thousands of years of human history.
-While many educational initiatives for the poor focus on job training, Harlem Clemente Course focuses on building habits of reflection about the major social, moral, political, and aesthetic themes of human existence.
+Bard College Harlem Clemente Course in the Humanities engages adult students in challenging economic circumstances who have not had access to higher education with the humanities.
+Through reading literary and philosophical texts, through looking at some major achievements in the arts, and by reflecting on these works and the issues they raise in writing and lively seminar discussions, the Clemente Course draws students into an intellectual community that spans thousands of years of human history.
+While many educational initiatives for poor or marginalized peoples focus on job training, Harlem Clemente Course focuses on fostering critical thinking and discussion about the major social, moral, political, and aesthetic themes of human existence.

 In December 2000, The Clemente Course received important recognition when President Clinton awarded the prestigious National Humanities Medal to Earl Shorris for his vision in founding the Clemente Course as well as his literary accomplishments.